anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 <span class="list-header">Trust:</span> a less abstract representation of which is predictability.
 Today’s outputs are unreliable, at times undesirable and unpredictable.
 If an undesirable output is predictable, then the present solution represents design failure or incompetence.

 <span class="list-header">Personalisation:</span> Understanding goals, values and context.
-Generic models cannot serve as effective agents because they lack a persistent contextual understanding, which is a combination of Long-term memory, Deep Contextual Awareness, Adaptive learning.
+Generic models cannot serve as effective agents because they lack a persistent contextual understanding, which is a combination of long-term memory, deep contextual awareness and adaptive learning, amongst others.

 <span class="list-header">Security and Safety:</span> Agent contributions must be structured to be additive, safe and private.
 Current architecture and prevalent business models are conceptually incompatible with this ethos.